-Why is St. Paul called an apostle?
-He wasn’t one of the twelve apostles that Jesus picked.
+Question: Why is St. Paul called an Apostle?
+He wasn’t one of the 12 Apostles that Jesus picked.

-The word “apostle” comes from the Greek “apostolein,” meaning “sent ones.”
-Although Jesus specially designated twelve of his followers in a symbolic restoration of the twelve tribes of Israel (see Matthew 10:2-5, Mark 3:16-19, and Luke 6:13-16), these twelve men were not the only ones sent by Jesus.
-Mary Magdalene and the other women who saw the risen Jesus were sent by him to share the good news of the resurrection with the other disciples; before the ascension all of the disciples were sent forth by Jesus to proclaim salvation to the ends of the earth.
-Paul, though not one of the original companions of Jesus, considered himself an apostle sent by Christ.
-Even as with time the Church has reserved the title “apostle” in a special way for the Twelve, Paul was such a pivotal figure in the spread of the gospel that the Church has also applied this title to him, calling him “the apostle to the Gentiles.”
+The word apostle comes from the Greek apostolein, meaning sent ones.
+Although Jesus specially designated 12 of his followers in a symbolic restoration of the 12 tribes of Israel (see Matthew 10:2-5, Mark 3:16-19, and Luke 6:13-16), these 12 men were not the only ones sent by Jesus.
+Mary Magdalene and the other women who saw the risen Jesus were sent by Him to share the good news of the resurrection with the other disciples.
+And before the ascension, all of the disciples were sent forth by Jesus to proclaim salvation to the ends of the earth.
+Paul, though not one of the original companions of Jesus, considered himself an Apostle sent by Christ.
+Even though the Church has reserved the title “Apostle” in a special way for the 12, Paul was such a pivotal figure in the spread of the gospel that the Church has also applied this title to him, calling him “the Apostle to the Gentiles.”